Tender Loving Care (video game)

-Tender Loving Care is an 1997 psychological thriller/interactive film produced and distributed by Aftermath Media.
+Tender Loving Care is a 1997 psychological thriller interactive film produced and distributed by Aftermath Media.
 Starring Michael Esposito, Marie Caldare, Beth Tegarden, and John Hurt as Dr. Turner.
 It was written and directed by David Wheeler and produced by Rob Landeros, who also designed the interactive features.
 The game was originally produced with the intention of releasing the game under the Trilobyte label, but Landeros was fired from the company before it was released.
 Tender Loving Care was later released under Landeros's new company, Aftermath Media, on CD-ROM, with the option for users to watch the movie as a feature-length film as opposed to interacting with the game.
 In October 2012 the game was re-released under the Trilobyte Games label on the Apple iOS platform.
 The game is based on the 1984 novel of the same name by Andrew Neiderman.

 Plot

 Michael Overton (Michael Esposito) and his wife Allison (Marie Caldare) are a couple who have been traumatized by the death of their daughter in a car accident.
 Allison has been especially affected, as she has been unable to even acknowledge that her daughter has died.
 She lives in a trance-like state and is unable to perform normal adult functions.
 Dr. Turner (John Hurt) recommends the Overtons hire a live-in nurse to assist with Allison's psychological healing.
 They hire a nurse recommended by Dr. Turner, Katherine Randolph (Beth Tegarden), whose unorthodox methods cause tensions to arise in the Overton home.